G\"odel's Theorem and Direct Self-Reference

 Nevertheless we propose a nonstandard G\"odel numbering allowing a statement to contain a numeral designating its own G\"odel number.
 We can proceed as follows.
 Let $x_{1}$ be a fixed variable.
 Let $A_{1}(x_{1})$, $A_{2}(x_{1})$, \ldots be an enumeration of all those formulae that contain at most $x_{1}$ free (G\"odel's class signs).
 We assume that the language of the system studied contains, either directly or by virtue of interpretation, the language of arithmetic.
 Numerals can be assumed to be terms $0$ followed by (or preceded by) finitely many successor symbols (allowing none).
 We use $0^{(n)}$ for $0$ with $n$ successor symbols; $n=0$ is allowed, as I said. $0^{(n)}$ denotes the number $n$.

-Let the original G\"odel numbering of the language be the traditional prime power numbering except that the smallest prime used is $3$, so that G\"odel numbers are always odd.
-All formulas of the language get the usual prime power numbering, except that for each $n$, the formula
+Let the `original' G\"odel numbering be G\"odel's own prime power product numbering, except that the smallest prime used is $3$, so that G\"odel numbers are always odd.
+In the `new' numbering, all G\"odel numbers coincide with the `original', except that for each $n$, the formula

-gets the G\"odel $2k_{n}$, where $k_{n}$ is the `original' G\"odel number of the formula $x_{n}$, which in our setup must be odd.
+gets the G\"odel number $2k_{n}$, where $k_{n}$ is the original G\"odel number of $(\exists x_{1})(x_{1}=0^{(n)}\wedge A_{n}(x_{1}))$.
+The `new' numbering allows a formula to contain a numeral designating its G\"odel numbering, and in that sense it is a self-referential G\"odel numbering.